Rules & Regulations

 As a part of the close educational cooperation between LSU, Southern University, and the Baton Rouge Community College (BRCC), many students, faculty, and staff members commute from one campus to the other.
 Recognizing this, LSU, Southern University, and BRCC will honor each other’s parking permits, as follows:

-- Student permits will be honored at any legal space within a designated student lot.
+- Student permits will be honored at any legal space within a designated Zone 1 (Commuter) lot.
 Student permits will not be valid in staff, faculty, or visitor areas.

-- Employee permits will be honored in any legal space in an employee or student area.
+- Employee permits will be honored in any legal space in any B Zone or Zone 1 (Commuter) area.
 Employee permits will not be honored in specifically reserved spaces.

-As an adjunct to the parking system, bus service is offered to reduce the need to drive to campus from highly populated student areas and to provide intra-campus transportation.
-Schedules of times and routes are available from Parking & Transportation Services or on the office’s homepage www.lsu.edu/parking under Transportation.
+As an adjunct to the parking system, bus service is offered to reduce the need to drive to campus from highly populated student areas and to provide intra-campus transportation. .

-To provide safe access around campus during the evening, Campus Transit is offered from 5:30 p.m. to 3:00 a.m. daily (including weekends).
-Service is suspended or reduced during holidays and the summer semester.
-The on demand service provides door-to-door service on campus only.
+To provide safe access around campus during the evening, an on-demand transportation service is offered from 5:00 p.m. to 12:00 a.m. daily (including weekends).
+Service may be suspended or reduced during holidays and the summer semester.
+The on-demand service picks-up and drops-off at predetermined locations around campus.
+All locations have been determined based on variances for safe bus access.